elliottsj/ftw-android/README.md

 ###### TimeUtils

 Provides convenience methods for converting Calendar/milliseconds into human readable strings.
-This is useful for almost any app that needs to display a time to the user, but is especially useful for Twitter clients (see `TimeUtils.getFriendlyTimeShort()`).
+This is useful for almost any app that needs to display a time to the user, but is especially useful for Twitter clients (see `TimeUtils.toStringShort()`).

 ### Fragments